sockeqwe/mosby/first-app.md

 # Writing an App
 _In [Model-View-Presenter fundamentals]({{ site.baseurl }}/mvp/) we have discussed what MVP is and how you can use Mosby to implement an MVP based architecture.
 Furthermore, we have explained how [Mosby's ViewState]({{ site.baseurl }}/viewstate/) feature work.
 Now let's put that all together and lets write an App powered by Mosby_

-Usually such _"Getting started"_ sections just scratch on the surface with very simple examples.
+Usually [getting started sections]({{ site.baseurl }}/getting-started/) just scratch on the surface with very simple examples.
 We think that sometimes such simple examples are to simple to demonstrate the power of a library.
 Therefore, we have decided to implement a complex app coming close to a real world app: a mail client.
 If you are looking for a very simple example then you should check out the [simple basics sample on Github](https://github.com/sockeqwe/mosby/tree/master/sample).
 The source code should be self explaining.

 As already said on this page we want to show how to write a complex app powered by Mosby.
 We will write an app that mimics a mail client.
 The functional requirements are as follows: